 A typical Earth Expeditions day in India is likely to include:

-- Visits to sacred groves and other field conservation sites
+- Visits to sacred groves, temples, and other field conservation sites

 - Student-led discussions on key course topics